joshmorgan1000/UTKH/THEORY.md

   - Light nuclei, when fused, achieve greater resonance stability, releasing vast amounts of energy.

 #### The Role of Resonance in Measurement and Collapse <a href="#the-role-of-resonance-in-measurement-and-collapse"></a>
-- Measurement disrupts a system’s resonance, forcing it to stabilize into a specific harmonic state.
+- Measurement disrupts a system's resonance, forcing it to stabilize into a specific harmonic state.
 This explains the collapse of the wavefunction in quantum mechanics as a natural outcome of resonance stabilization.

 ---